ileanadatamania/Data-Science-Portfolio/README.md

 #### About Model Implemented
 Due to the fact that the dataset doesn't count with category labelling for further price analysis between similar products (**i.e. tablets, headphones**).

-**Unsupervised texting clusterinng model** was implemented by using texting preprocessing techniques such as Lemmatization, Regex, Tokenization, followed by TF-IDF Vectorization and Kmeans algorithm.
+**Unsupervised texting clustering model** was implemented by using texting preprocessing techniques such as Lemmatization, Regex, Tokenization, followed by TF-IDF Vectorization and Kmeans algorithm.

 Category_name and Cluster features were created from unique product names with their respective product description.